xinwenfu/GenCyber/AsymmetricKeyCrypto/README.md

 So what is a prime number?
 A prime number has only two factors, one and itself.

-**Step two**: You compute n=p &times; q. that's easy z is equal to p minus 1 times q minus 1. that's not hard either now we choose e e shouldn't have common factors with z right and so basically e and z they have only one common factor which is one so sometimes we also call this e and z are relative prime okay and then finally we choose d so here the d should be chosen this way so e times d mod divided right by z and you know the remainder is one okay so this is what we mean by e d model z equal to one so this is just the modular calculation means e d times e times d divided by z and the remainder is one remember everything here is like integers so we are done with creating the public private key pair and the public key is n e and the private key is nd so you can see here in rsa for each key we have two numbers and uh but anyway you can see here e and the d are the critical ones right and the n is no as a p times q okay good so now we know let's see n and the e and and the d which are our which are our public and private key pair so good and now let's look at the encryption and decryption so we already have an e as public key and d as private key so let's see how we encrypt a message n is actually quite straightforward so basically when we encrypt a message m we just do the calculation m to the power of e mod n this will create the ciphertext c which is also a number so good well done with the encryption so number two i mean step two here and then to decrypt the received c here right a number you just do this you just do c to the power of d mild m okay and then you will recover the original m y so when you go to college you will learn why so this can be proved but the process is just as simple as that but you can see here we involve the exponential calculation right and so that's very slow in computers that's why we said you know public key crypto is often slow compared with a secret key crypto okay so you can see here we said the magic happens you know and so that's the decryption process okay and uh good so this is a one earth example in this case we use a very small numbers so you can see p and q are 5 and 7 respectively and they are actually prime numbers so then we can get n equal to 35 z equal to 24 and so we choose e to equal to five you can see here e and z right here 24 they are relative prime they have only one common factor one so then we choose d as 29 so if you actually do the calculation file times 29 mod z here it should be 1. okay and uh so so basically the remainder okay e times d divided by z okay and the remainder is one so good so now we got an e and a n d okay and so we want to actually encrypt this message okay and the zero zero zero zero one one zero zero okay so this is a equal to what decimal number twice and then we do the encryption so m by 12 to the power of
-5 right and so this is a the result now if you do the decryption right here you know because uh we have to do m to the power of e mod n so c here is a 17 okay and the separate text so unit decryption we do the calculation c to the power of d mod n if you don't believe it you can do the calculation using your computer calculator and you will find the result will be actually trial so this is a the earth's example okay and uh good i forgot to talk about this and uh so very good and uh so actually one critical public key crypto application is a digital signature which uses a the second property of a public key crypto so that is so when you use some when somebody uses them it's a private key to encrypt the message m here you can still use it i mean the guy can still use a everybody can use his public key to decrypt this include message to recover the original app okay
+**Step two**: You compute n=p &times; q, and z = (p - 1) &times; (q - 1).

+**Step three**.
+Now we choose e. e shouldn't have common factors with z.
+We also say e and z are relative prime.

+** Step four**.
+Finally we choose d. d should be chosen this way so that  e &times; d mod z = 1.
+That is when we perform e &times; d divided by z, the remainder is one.

+We are done with creating the public and private key pair.
+The public key is (n, e) and the private key is (n, d).
+So you can see here in RSA, for each key we have two numbers.

+### RSA: encryption, decryption

+Now let's look at RSA encryption and decryption.
+When we encrypt a message m, we just do the calculation m<sup>e</sup> mod n, which produces the ciphertext c.
+That is,

+c=m<sup>e</sup> mod n.

+We are done done with the encryption!

+Let's see how to decrypt the ciphertext c, which is treated as a number.
+You just do c<sup>d</sup> mod n, which produces the original message m!
+A majic!

+c<sup>d</sup> mod n = m.

+You can refer to a lot of references on why this works.
+But this is just show it howrks.
+The process is just as simple as that.
+But you can see here RSA involves exponential calculation.
+That's slow in computers.
+That's why we said public key crypto is often slow compared with secret key crypto.

+This is a one example of performing RSA encryption and decryption with small numbers. p=5 and q=7.
+So p and q are actually prime numbers.
+Therefore, n = p &times; q = 35; z = (p-1) &times; (q-1) = 24.
+We choose e = 5, which is relatively prime to z=24. d = 29 by solving ed mod z =1.

+Now we want to encrypt this message 00001000, which is the decimal number 12.
+We do the encryption:

+m<sup>e</sup> mod n=12<sup>5</sup> mod 35=17.

+Now we do the decryption,

+c<sup>d</sup> mod n=17<sup>29</sup> mod 35 = 12.

+A calculator program on computers can do this if the calculator has the *mod* functionality.

 very good so now let's look at to